MarianoPaniagua/Web2-Tpe/README.md

 # Web2-Tpe

-To test this page u have to install xampp
+To test this page go to https://webtp2.herokuapp.com/.
+It is deployed using Heroku and Clever Cloud, so it will run slowly.
-Go to C://Xampp>>htdocs and clone this repo
-Then open ur browser and go to localhost
-Open phpMyAdmin and create a new data base called "thecave" import the data base u have in C://Xampp/htdocs//thecave.sql Then open in ur browser localhost/Web2-Tpe
+Made with PHP, Smarty, HTML, CSS, JS, MySQL.
+This was part of the final project of one of the subjects of the university career.